Friday, 29 August 2025

 25 August 2025 Chobe National Park, Botswana

-It was hard to leave our beautiful accommodation Zambezi Mutubala lodge on the edge of the Zambezi River.
-But at least we had a sleep in because the drive for today was not too far.
+It was hard to leave our beautiful accommodation, Zambezi Mutubala lodge on the edge of the Zambezi River.
+But at least we had a sleep-in because the drive for today was not too far.

 Our boat picked us up, delivering us back to the spot where our van had spent the night.
-Once again we passed people going about their daily lives on the river banks.
+Once again, we passed people going about their daily lives on the river banks.

-As soon as we were in the gate of Chobe National Park we came across a grazing ‘tower’ of giraffe.
+As soon as we were in the gate of Chobe National Park, we came across a grazing tower’ of giraffe.

 A highlight, apart from elephants, was finding a small pack of African wild dogs.
 These dogs are very rare and are endangered.
 One of our guides said that he had been working in the park for 6 months and had never seen any.
 And you could tell the guides were excited because they too had their phones out taking videos!
-There only around 6000 African wild dogs left so we were very lucky.
+There are only around 6000 African wild dogs left, so we were very lucky.

-Along the side of the river elephants roamed in abundance and as the evening set in the babies frolicked together, practicing using their trunks that at times seemed to get away from them, flapping wildly around.
+Along the side of the river, elephants roamed in abundance, and as the evening set in, the babies frolicked together, practicing using their trunks that at times seemed to get away from them, flapping wildly around.

 Kudu

-Even though we hadn’t found any lions we left the game park as the sun set feeling very satisfied.
+Even though we hadn’t found any lions, we left the game park as the sun set, feeling very satisfied.

 3 September 2025 The Last Laugh